Skip to main content

 Mutating methods

-Use mutate for methods that modify the receiver:
+Use the mutate keyword for methods that modify the receiver:

 fun Point.moveBy(mutate self, dx: int, dy: int) {